opstower-ai/llm-opstower/README.md

 ## Vision

-We're building an AI Assistant that takes the grunt work out of DevOps.
+OpsTower.ai is AI Assistant that takes the grunt work out of DevOps.
 OpsTower.ai connects to your systems (AWS, Docker, Kubernetes, etc) and debugs and researches problems on its own.

 You've probably played with some fragile demos in this space.
-That's not what we're building.
+That's not OpsTower.ai.
 At the heart of OpsTower.ai is a robust evaluation framework that allows us to measure the agent's performance against a large dataset of questions across problem domains.
 We're building a platform that will allow us to iterate on the agent's capabilities and measure its performance over time.
 We'll transparently share our results.

 See our [Capabilities Roadmap](#user-content-capabilities-roadmap) below for more details on current evaluation results and planned knowledge areas.